Real-Time Dam Levels

 Catchment & Hydrological Impact

 The Buffalo River acts as the primary lifeblood for Lake Buffalo, making it a cornerstone of the Murray-Darling Basin network.
 Managing the flow from the Buffalo River ensures that downstream agricultural zones receive consistent supply.
-Catchment dynamics in the Murray-Darling Basin are deeply influenced by the retention capacity of Lake Buffalo.
+The Murray-Darling Basin region relies heavily on the seasonal inflows captured here.

 Agricultural & Economic Significance